Prime Minister Employment Generation Programme (PMEGP Loan)

 What Is PMEGP loan?

-The full form of PMEGP is Prime Minister’s Employment Generation Programme
+The PMEGP loan full form is Prime Minister’s Employment Generation Programme

 Features Of PMEGP Loan Scheme

-You can further understand this scheme with the following loan-related details.
+You can further understand PMEGP Loan scheme with the following loan-related details:-

 • The PMEGP term loan Scheme has no income ceiling for starting projects and ventures.